ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-9-practice-coding.rst

         .. tab:: Question

-           Finish the code below so that it prints "Your name is Justin and your age is 16" using the variables provided.
+           Finish the code below so that it prints ``Your name is Justin and your age is 16`` using the variables provided.

            .. activecode::  ch4Ex6q
               :language: java